 Figure 2.
 Super elite female lifter finishing the pull phase of the clean with knees bent and shoulders well behind the vertical plane of the barbell.
 Charniga photo.

 If the ‘triple extension’ is counterproductive; isn’t it an optical illusion as well?
-Zhekov, among others, noted a full extension of the legs before the weightlifter begins dropping under the barbell is due to inertia; the legs continue to straighten even though the action of timely flexing the legs and hips has begun.
+Zhekov, among others, noted a full extension of the legs before the weightlifter begins dropping under the barbell is due to inertia and the impossibility of relaxing muscles instantaneously; the legs continue to straighten even though the action of timely flexing the legs and hips has begun.